apalache-mc/apalache/.unreleased/breaking-changes/2091-imprecise-records.md

-Introduce --features=imprecise.records for the old record syntax and switch to `rows` by default
+Introduce --features=no-rows for the old record syntax and switch to `--features=rows` by default